 - Previously visited sites or pages

-You can also combine segments into segment groups and target groups to further determine, which visitors you want include in your target audience – or leave out of it.
+You can also combine segments into segment groups to further determine which visitors you want include in your target audience – or leave out of it.

-For more information about using segments, see Segmentation.
+For more information about segmentation, see Feature: Segmentation.

 Creating personalized visitor journeys

-A modification is a real-time change on a web page designed to improve the user experience or usability of a website and guide visitors to complete a conversion.
-Personalized modifications are based on the visitor attributes that can be either rule-based (segmentation) or data-based (machine learning algorithms).
+A modification is a real-time change to a web page designed to personalize or otherwise improve the user experience of a website and guide visitors to complete a conversion.
+Personalized modifications are based on visitor attributes that can be either rule-based (segmentation) or data-based (machine learning algorithms).